 For maximum results, use this arm workout plan together with this leg day workout plan.

-Exercises for flabby arms -weeks 1 and 2
+How to tone flabby arms with weights – weeks 1 and 2

 Remember to do at least 5 minutes of warm-up before and cool-down stretches after each workout session.

-How to do arm exercises with weights for flabby arms for weeks 1 and 2
+How to perform the exercises for flabby arms for weeks 1 and 2

 1. Bicep curls